dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 packet.

-[@!RFC1035] name compression works by substituting trailing sections of a name with a reference back to the occurrence of those sections earlier in the packet.
+[@!RFC1035] name compression works by substituting trailing sections of a name with a reference back to the occurrence of those sections earlier in the message.
 Not all name server software uses the same algorithm when compressing domain names within the responses.
 Some attempt maximum recompression at the expense of runtime resources, others use heuristics to balance compression